jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 ### multiple_pointers

-This simple example show how a pointer can be made to point to different arrays in a synthesizeable design.
+This simple example shows how a pointer can point to different arrays in a synthesizable design.

 **pointer_multi.h**
 ```c++